lorenzogentile404/meeting-point/README.md

 ## Example

 In the figure below, we present an example of the usage of the proposed model.
 As a comparison, $G$ is the barycenter of the triangle.
-We observe that, while the value of $f$ is smaller, the $\textit{fairness}$ constraint is not satisfied.
+We observe that, while the value of $f$ is smaller in the case of $G$ with respect to the case of $M$, the $\textit{fairness}$ constraint involving the detours is not satisfied ($dA \neq dB$).

 ![meetingPoint](https://github.com/user-attachments/assets/c59dccf7-974e-49c3-9a30-8d4c3106a9fa)